zoryzhang/Slides/ai2reason/ai2reason_240112.md

 ## A. Human is so smart (cont')
 - Abstraction & categorization
-    - Family resemblance: no one feature is common to all members of a category
+    - Family resemblance: no single feature is common to all members of a category
-- Structural relation understanding is uniquely human
+- Structural relational understanding is uniquely human
-    - Not even GPT-4
+    - Not even GPT-4 <a href="#footnote-1">[2]</a>

 ## B. My point of view for AI2Reason
 * People know LLM sucks in reasoning
     - Tried **heuristic-based** methods
-    - Most try to improve its "performance" on "benchmarks".
+    - Most try to improve its "performance" on "benchmarks"
 * Yet few people **sit down and think about what reasoning is**.
     - Cognition >> pattern matching.
 Why expect to solve reasoning in just a couple of years?
-* Long history in philosophy and psychology.
+* Long history in cog sci.
 Why not learn from them?

 ## C. My framing of the problem
-1. Auto-differential **neural-symbolic** computational model
+1. Auto-differential **neural-symbolic** model
-- E.g. LLM-modulo
 - A. **High inductive bias**
     - :arrow_right: **High data / sample efficiency** :+1:
     - :arrow_right: **Less flexible** (opposite to data-driven) :-1: